davidstosik/better_gh_status_clear/index.md

 #### Video

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/i_ZYsciQHog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### What is a bookmarklet?

-According to Wikipedia's page on [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet):

-> A bookmarklet is a bookmark stored in a web browser that contains JavaScript commands that add new features to the browser.

 #### Source code